kashishkebab9/bubastis_quadruped_ros/README.md

 2. ROS Kinetic installed
 3. An Xbox 360 controller to interface with linux
 4. Have the Joy Node set up in your ROS Distro: http://wiki.ros.org/joy
+5. Python 2.7 needs to be installed, Python 3 will NOT work

 ## Directions for Install
 1. If you don't have a catkin workspace you'll have to generate one: